Filmaholics/cinopsis/README.md

 ## Complete So Far

 The GitHub organization and respective repositories for the deployment and the code in general have been created, as well as the landing page for the [website application](http://143.244.158.228/).
+The website now has a profile page and a movie reviews page.
+More functionality for these pages will be added in the future.

 ![ci-badge](https://github.com/ics-software-engineering/meteor-application-template-react/workflows/ci-meteor-application-template-react/badge.svg)